 On of the more hopeful presentations from the Cyber Security Summit was presented by Tony Sager from the Center for Internet Security.
 Titled “Making Best Practices Common Practices: The CIS Controls,” Tony provided us with a road map for implementing secure practices in our networks.

 There are 20 CIS controls.
-Tony said that implementing the first 5 (20%) would reduce your risk by 80%.
-You ...
+Tony said that implementing the first 5 (20%) would reduce your risk by 80%. ...

 Continue Reading →NOV